Frequently Asked Questions

 Q. How is WSN responding to the COVID-19 pandemic?

 A. WSN will be utilizing hotel vouchers during the 2020-21 season.
-Network churches will provide nutritional support to guests.
+Network churches will provide limited nutritional support to guests.

 Q. How can I be admitted to the Winter Shelter Network (WSN)?